tarantool/doc/doc/tooling/tt_cli/export.rst

     $ tt tdg2 export localhost:3301 customers:customers.jsonl

-If token authentication is enabled in TDG2, pass the application token in the ``-token`` option:
+If token authentication is enabled in TDG2, pass the application token in the ``--token`` option:

 .. code-block:: console